jackh4/tab-saver/README.md

-# Tab Saver
+# Tab Saver Chrome Extension

-Chrome extension to save and organize your open tabs and windows into folders.
+Save and organize your open tabs and windows into folders.

 ## Download

-...
+This extension will be available on the Chrome Store.

-## Current Features
+## Features

 - Save tabs and windows into named tab folders
 - Drag and drop individual tab or entire windows into folders
-- Persist folders using Chrome local storage
+- Custom user settings

 ## Tech Stack